Luos-io/Documentation/src/pages/tutorials/luos-tools/bootloader.md

   <img src="../../../_assets/img/tutorials/bootloader/application_load.png">
 </p>

-> If any problem appears during the loading process, please reboot your system and retry to type the command (you can also find information [here](../../tools/boot.md)).
+> If any problem occurs during the loading process, please reboot your system and retry to type the command (you can also find information [here](../../tools/boot.md)).

 Then relaunch a detection (as done in **Step 3**):